isaDue99/SPAC-week9/tests/NOTES.md

     - of the 20 downloaded files, 11 are incorrectly marked in the metadata spreadsheet
     - BR50046 is missing from the list entirely (note: corresponding row in input file is lacking links entirely)
     - the BRnum column is ordered aplhabetically except for rows BR50048 and BR50049, which have switched places
+- using polar_file_handler also outputs a weird metadata spreadsheet
+    - 10 of the 20 rows in spreadsheet were incorrect
+    - BR50046 was present in the list

 ## peculiar design
 - program by default will only process 20 rows of the input file each time it's ran, and offers no commandline options to change this